Top of the page

 After a heart transplant, the recovery process is similar to the process after other heart surgeries.

 You will spend about 2 to 3 weeks in the hospital after surgery.
 You may have to stay longer depending on your health and if you have complications from surgery.

 Your doctors will do tests (echocardiograms and biopsies) to check on your heart to make sure your body isn't rejecting it.
-While in hospital, you will also start a cardiac rehabilitation program.
+While in hospital, you'll also start a cardiac rehabilitation program.